shoppertrail/shoppertrail-uat-guide/README.md

 ## Prerequisites

 - A desktop/laptop and a mobile device in the same room.
+  - So that you can reference / scan QR codes
 - A printed or on‑screen **Store QR Code** for the test store (provided in this doc).
 - Test user credentials (seeded in staging) i.e.:
   - Username: `customer_user2`
   - Password: `HelloWorldForever!1`
 - Optional: Google or Twitter account for social‑login.
-    - **NOTE** Staging data is deleted *frequently!* <mark>Your email / social sign-in credentials will **NEVER** be shared!</mark>
+    - **NOTE** Staging data is deleted *frequently!* <mark>Your email / social sign-in credentials will **NEVER** be shared.</mark>
 - Access to your email on your mobile or desktop, to confirm registration / guest‑QR emails.

 ---

 ## Instructions

 Perform the actions in the below test scenarios and record your results.
-One Scenario ID = one row in the <a href="https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing" target="_blank" rel="noopener">Google Sheets "UAT-Data" document</a> which you can fill out as you go.
+One **Scenario ID** = one row in the <a href="https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing" target="_blank" rel="noopener">Google Sheets "UAT-Data" document</a> which you can fill out as you go.

 UAT-Data Google Sheet: